Current working papers and manuscripts under review. Drafts are available upon request. For published work, see the Research page.

 The Impact of Anti-Bullying Laws on Youth Organ Donation

 With Ben Brewer.
-Under review at Economics Letters, March 2026.
+Under review at Journal of Economics & Human Biology, April 2026.

 Since 1999, all 50 U.S. states and D.C. have adopted anti-bullying legislation (ABLs), which have been shown to reduce suicides among 14 to 18 year-old females.
 Using the universe of deceased organ donors from 1993 to 2024, we employ a difference-in-differences design to estimate ABLs’ spillover effects on organ supply.
 ABLs reduce per capita suicide-based organ donors aged 14 to 18 among females by 0.007 per 100,000, about 88 percent of the sample mean, with no significant effect for males.
 The decline is broad-based across major donated organ types and is not accompanied by evidence of lower transplant quality.
 Though ABLs impose an organ-supply cost, the benefits of prevented suicides clearly dominate; the loss nevertheless underscores the urgency of expanding living donation and increasing organ procurement yields.